 Take San Marzano tomatoes, for example.
 These little gems are grown in the nutrient-rich volcanic soil near Mt.
 Vesuvius, and they’re considered to be the gold standard for canned tomatoes.
 They’re sweeter, less acidic, and have a bright, fresh flavor that’s hard to beat.
 When you’re biting into a pizza with San Marzano tomatoes, you’re getting a taste of the unique terroir of that region.

 Or let’s talk about Parmigiano-Reggiano.
 Made with local milk from cows that graze on the lush pastures of the Emilia-Romagna region, this cheese is rich, nutty, and savory.
 It’s aged for a minimum of 12 months and is made in traditional ways by a few hundred dairies.
 It’s a staple in Italian cuisine and a perfect example of how the quality of the ingredients shines through in the final product.

 And let’s not forget about guanciale.
-Made from pork jowl, this cured meat is the key ingredient in dishes like Spaghetti alla Carbonara.
+Made from pork jowl, this cured meat is the key ingredient in dishes like pasta carbonara.
 It’s got this distinct, peppery flavor that adds depth and complexity to any dish.
 These are just a few examples of the high-quality ingredients that make Italian food so delicious.

 The cooking technique:

 But it’s not just the ingredients, it’s also the technique.